 Practice makes perfect

 Before starting an interview, take the time to familiarise yourself with the process.
-Make sure that your webcam is working properly and that the sound levels are correct.
+Make sure your webcam is working properly and the sound levels are correct.
 Set your webcam to record and practice answering questions.
 Then watch yourself back and see what you think you can be improved.
 If possible, ask a friend to set you questions so you can practice thinking on the spot.

 Create a professional environment